bookalope/InDesign-CEP/README.md

     > ExManCmd --list all  # List all installed extensions
     > ExManCmd --install ./com.bookalope.zxp  # Install the Bookalope extension

-Then start InDesign, and the extension should be available from the _Window → Extensions_ menu.
+Then start InDesign, and the extension should be available from the panel list under the _Window_ menu.

 ## Running